Axel459/AI-Powered-Product-Management-Dashboard/README.md

 * Python 3.8 or higher
 * pip package manager
 * Installation of required packages: pip install -r requirements.txt
+* Importing an OpenAI API key into helpers.py to enable the AI agents to run.

 ### Launch
 * Run the flask application: python app.py